LoopFiftyFour/JS-Connector/readme.md

 Uses axios for communication.
 Uses cookies.

+Usage:

-- Can be used as module and also includes compiled browser lib: ./lib/loop54-js-lib.js
+- Can be used as module: var lib = require('loop54-js-lib');
+- Also includes compiled browser lib
+-- path: ./lib/loop54-js-lib.js
+-- when included in html it will be exposed as: global.Loop54

+API:

-- Demo implementation using this lib and further example code can be found under npm: loop54-js-demo
+Demo implementation using this lib and further example code can be found under npm: loop54-js-demo.

-Developer testing:

 Install:
-- Git clone repo or
 - 'npm install --save loop54-js-lib'